Canada Employment and Immigration Union

-The Canada Employment and Immigration Union (CEIU) is a Canadian labour union, with over 30,000 members in every Canadian Province and Territory.
-CEIU is affiliated with the Public Service Alliance of Canada (PSAC) and all CEIU members are automatically members of the PSAC.
+The Canada Employment and Immigration Union (CEIU) is a Canadian labour union, with over 30,000 members from across every Canadian Province and Territory.
+CEIU is affiliated with the Public Service Alliance of Canada (PSAC), and all CEIU members are automatically members of the PSAC.
 As affiliated, the PSAC is the bargaining agent for CEIU and other component unions for negotiations with the Treasury Board.
-CEIU is a member of the Program and Administrative Services (PA) group.
+CEIU members are part of the Program and Administrative Services (PA) group.

-Many of CEIUs 30,000 members work for the Federal Public Service within Service Canada / ESDC, IRCC and the Immigration and Refugee Board (IRB) as Immigration officers, Employment Insurance adjudicators, Program Services Delivery Clerks (PSDCs) and Service Canada Payment and/or Benefit Officers.
+CEIUs 30,000 members work for the Federal Public Service within Service Canada / ESDC, IRCC and the Immigration and Refugee Board (IRB) as Immigration officers, Employment Insurance adjudicators, Program Services Delivery Clerks (PSDCs), Service Canada Payment and/or Benefit Officers, and others.

 Structure

-The membership is the cornerstone of CEIU.
-There are over 150 locals across Canada, and each local administers its own affairs, elects its own officers and is responsible for the day-to-day relationship with local management.
+There are over 165 locals across Canada, and each local administers its own affairs, elects its own officers, and is responsible for the day-to-day relationship with local management.

-Every three years, CEIU holds its Triennial convention.
-This convention of CEIU delegates determines the union's policy on all matters affecting the members and their organization.
-The National President and the National Executive Vice-President are elected by delegates to the convention.

-Between conventions, the National Executive, headed by the National President and the National Executive Vice-President, is responsible for the affairs of the Union.
-The National Vice-Presidents (NVPs), representing eleven geographic regions, departmental or other constituencies (IRCC, IRB, Women's issues, Human Rights), are elected by their respective members.
+Every three years, CEIU holds its Triennial convention where delegates determine the union's policy on all matters affecting the members and their organization.
+The National President and the National Executive Vice-president are elected by delegates at the convention.
+Between conventions, the National Executive, headed by the National President and the National Executive Vice-president, is responsible for the affairs of the Union.
+The 15 National Vice-presidents (NVPs) represent geographic regions, departments, and other constituencies (such as IRCC, IRB, Women's issues, Human Rights) and are elected by their respective members.

 Staff

 CEIU is the only component of the PSAC to have its own network of union offices across the country.
-National Union Representatives in Newfoundland and Labrador, Nova Scotia, New Brunswick, Quebec, Ontario, Manitoba, Alberta and British Columbia work exclusively with CEIU members and their local leaders.

-National Union Representatives assist members with grievances and other issues, provide training, and help Locals to organize and maintain a strong union presence in the workplace.
-Staff at the union's national office in Ottawa carry out research, assist in consultation with senior management, and provide financial, clerical and administrative support.
+National Union Representatives in Newfoundland and Labrador, Nova Scotia, New Brunswick, Quebec, Ontario, Manitoba, Alberta, and British Columbia work exclusively with CEIU members and their local leaders.
+National Union Representatives assist members with grievances and other issues, provide training, and help locals to organize and maintain a strong union presence in the workplace.
+Staff at the union's national office in Ottawa work at the national level on communications, member mobilization, health and safety, human rights and equity, as well as perform research, assist in consultation with senior management, and provide financial, clerical, and administrative support.

-CEIU staff are represented by the Canadian Office & Professional Employees Union Local 225 which negotiates collective agreements on their behalf.
+CEIU staff are represented by the Canadian Office & Professional Employees Union Local 225, which negotiates collective agreements on their behalf.